Many or all companies we feature compensate us. Compensation and editorial

 Make principal-only payments

-You may be able to pay off your car loan sooner—and pay less in interest—by making additional, principal-only payments.
+By making additional principal-only payments, you may be able to pay off your car loan sooner and pay less in interest.
 Every extra dollar you put toward the principal will save you money in the long run.

 Read the fine print